 The limited liability company and the stock corporation are formed by way of entry in the commercial register.
 Both the limited liability company and the stock corporation can be established by one or more individuals as well as legal entities.

-The minimum share capital required to establish a stock corporation is \notin 70,000.
+The minimum share capital required to establish a stock corporation is €70,000.
 A supervisory board is mandatory for stock corporations.
-Therefore, the ongoing costs of a stock corporation are higher due to its legal structure compared with the ongoing costs resulting from the legal structure of a limited liability company.
+Therefore, the ongoing costs of a stock corporation are higher due to its legal structure compared with the ongoing costs resulting from the legal structure of other companies.

 In recent years, several efforts have been made to facilitate the establishment of a limited liability company.
-In general, the minimum share capital amount is \leq 35,000, of which at least \leq 17,500 must be contributed.
-In 2014, the option to limit the share capital to \leq 10,000 for up to 10 years has been introduced.
-Al least \leq 5,000 of this limited share capital must be contributed (Gründungsprivilegierung - 'foundation' or 'incorporation privilege').
-Moreover, since January 2018 a standard one-man limited liability company can also be established without a notary (a simplified establishment (vereinfachte GmbH-Gründung)).
+In general, the minimum share capital amount is €35,000, of which at least €17,500 must be contributed.
+In 2014, the option to limit the share capital to €10,000 for up to 10 years has been introduced.
+Al least €5,000 of this limited share capital must be contributed ('foundation' or 'incorporation privilege').
+Moreover, since January 2018 a standard one-man limited liability company can also be established without a notary (a simplified establishment).

 With regard to taxation, a tax rate of 25 per cent applies to profits generated from limited liability companies and stock corporations (corporate income tax).
 Capital gains tax is 27.5 per cent.
 Individuals (such as shareholders of a general partnership or a limited partnership) are taxed on a personal level according to a progressive taxation system.
 The maximum tax rate is 55 per cent.
+However, the corporate income tax will be reduced from the current 25 per cent to 24 per cent in 2023 and from 24 per cent to 23 per cent in 2024.

-The question of which structure should be chosen for a real estate transaction in terms of (tax) law, cannot be answered in general.
-There is no general answer to the question of which structure should be chosen for a real estate transaction in terms of (tax) law; it must rather be assessed on a case-by-case basis.
+The question of which structure should be chosen for a real estate transaction in terms of (tax) law, cannot be answered without analysing the individual case.
+It must rather be assessed on a case-by-case basis.